wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 </tr>
 <tr>
 <td><strong>Enter</strong></td>
 <td>Perform the action the element is meant to do.
-For example, if the element is a button, pressing <strong>Enter</strong> is the same as clicking the button. <p> Pressing <strong>Enter</strong> in the Query Editor, enters edit mode, so that you can type a new query or edit the existing one.</p></td>
+For example, if the element is a button, pressing <strong>Enter</strong> is the same as clicking the button.
+Pressing <strong>Enter</strong> when the element is a link, opens the link. <p> Pressing <strong>Enter</strong> in the Query Editor, enters edit mode, so that you can type a new query or edit the existing one.</p></td>
 </tr>
 <tr>
 <td><strong>Esc</strong> or <strong>Opt+Esc</strong> for Safari</td>